 Businesses don’t really care about the deployment level and the technicalities that come with cloud when they are buying, they care about the benefits to themselves and their profit margins.

-With that in mind, when selling cloud services:
+With that in mind, to selling cloud solutions:

 Use analogies where necessary to help customers to understand what the cloud is all about.
 Just like many people imagine the internet as living somewhere above their heads, many people have misconceptions about the cloud that are easily overcome just with a good analogy.